Back to Learning Catalog

 Here’s an example:

 Let’s say you’re curious about a career in healthcare.
-You decide you’d like to learn about this career area, make a professional connection, earn a badge and earn competencies for your 9th-grade English requirement.
+You decide you’d like to learn about this career area, make a professional connection, earn a badge, and meet competencies for your 9th-grade English requirement.
 While enrolled in English 1 Experiences, you conduct research to better understand language and structure in writing.
-Then, you work with an Occupational Therapist who helps you apply this understanding to the creation of an informational video.
-The video aims to advise the family members of patients regarding adaptive equipment and accommodations to help them support their family members as they go about their daily tasks.
-You’ve earned the Language and Structure in Writing competency!
-(This is just one example of the many ways experiences can bridge competencies to careers.)
+Then you may work with an Occupational Therapist to help apply your writing skills to create an informational video about adaptive equipment for patients.
+The video aims to advise family members of patients regarding the use of accommodations and equipment to help patients perform daily tasks.
+Now you’ve earned the Language and Structure in Writing competency!
+This is just one example of the many ways Experiences can bridge competencies to careers.

-*A parent/guardian permission form and background check of the outside expert are required for students to work with outside experts without parental supervision.
+*A parent/guardian permission form and background check of the outside expert are both required to work with outside experts without parental supervision.

 Competencies

-• Movement Concepts
+Movement Concepts

 Students will demonstrate an understanding of movement concepts by connecting movement concepts to tactics for improved performance during a physical activity.

-• Movement Skills
+Movement Skills

 Students will demonstrate an understanding of movement skills by connecting movement skills to movement patterns and the physical and cognitive benefits of movement.

-• Application of Movement
+Application of Movement

 Students will demonstrate an understanding of the application of movement by explaining proper movement techniques associated with exercises addressing the health and performance elements of fitness.

-• Fitness Responsibility
+Fitness Responsibility

 Students will demonstrate an understanding of fitness responsibility by incorporating personal and social behaviors into their fitness goals and plans.